RULE 27. MOTIONS

 (3) set forth the order or relief sought.

-If a motion is supported by briefs, affidavits, or other documents, they must be served and filed with the motion.
+If a motion is supported by briefs, declarations, or other documents, they must be served and filed with the motion.

 (c) Determination of Motions for Procedural Orders.Notwithstanding the provisions of subdivision (b) , the court may act upon motions for procedural orders, including any motion under Rule 26(b) , without awaiting a response.
 Any party adversely affected by action on the motion may request reconsideration, vacation, or modification of the action.